William Asscher

 Sir Adolf William Asscher (1930 – 20 July 2014) was a Dutch-born British consultant nephrologist.

+Personal life

 Asscher was born in the Netherlands.
 His family was of Jewish heritage; they were thus deported to Westerbork transit camp, from where his mother secured their release in 1943 by fabricating claims to be of English descent, helped in part by her son's blond hair.
 The family left the Netherlands in 1947, when his father obtained a position with Shell in London.